waveform80/picamera/docs/recipes2.rst

 The camera is capable of capturing still images while it is recording video.
 However, if one attempts this using the stills capture mode, the resulting video will have dropped frames during the still image capture.
-This is because regular stills require a mode change, causing the dropped frames (this is the flicker to a higher resolution that one sees when capturing while a preview is running).
+This is because images captured via the still port require a mode change, causing the dropped frames (this is the flicker to a higher resolution that one sees when capturing while a preview is running).

 However, if the *use_video_port* parameter is used to force a video-port based image capture (see :ref:`rapid_capture`) then the mode change does not occur,